bklaing2/realms-of-resurgence/Maps of Content/Character Creation.md

 ## Add Bonuses from your Race/Background

 Some races/backgrounds give bonus to Physical or Mental attributes.
 These can be distributed between the attributes in the specified category, up to a maximum of 3 for any attribute.

+# Health

+At level 0 everyone starts with 6hp

+When leveling up, add a hp die (determined by your class) to your hp when you level up.
+Some classes and races get bonuses to this

 # General Level Unlocks